templatus/templatus-vue/README.md

 - Deployment using an optimized Docker image based on Alpine Linux
 - Ready for serving assets via CDN like CloudFront
 - Ready for PWA (manifest, service-worker)
-- Gzip compression of all dynamic responses (e.g. JSON) using Rack::Deflater
+- Gzip and Brotli compression of all dynamic responses (HTML, JSON) using Rack::Deflater and Rack::Brotli
 - JS Code splitting (separate vendor code from application code)
 - Fine-tuned Content Security Policy (CSP)
 - Uses GitHub Actions for testing, linting and building Docker image